 “The point is that [traditional] ROI is not the technique that should be used in every situation to try to express the outcomes of an HR intervention,” said Gayeski.
 “The model looks at various types of assessment methods, based on the underlying problem or opportunity.”

-Measuring your HR initiatives at each of these different levels will give you a broader, deeper sense of the impact of the initiative on your organization, and can help you make a stronger case for the ROI of each initiative — even if that ROI doesn’t directly translate to a dollar amount and, instead, is more linked to an intangible (but invaluable) asset like employee engagement.
+Measuring your HR initiatives at each of these different levels will give you more holistic and accurate sense of the impact on your organization, and can help you make a stronger case for each initiative — even if that ROI doesn’t directly translate to a dollar amount and, instead, is more linked to an intangible (but invaluable) asset like organizational culture.

 “[HR is] just like Sales, or R&D, or any other department in an organization,” Tulloch said.
 “What gets measured gets done.
 Plan, execute, measure, and refine.”

-Measuring the ROI of Human Resources isn’t as easy, simple, or straightforward as some other areas of business, but it’s doable.
-By taking stock of where you are, setting clear objectives and KPIs, and adopting a broad, multifaceted approach to evaluating the impact of HR, you can get a better sense of how your investment into your team, your culture, and your organization is paying off — and what kind of ROI your HR department is driving.
+By taking stock of where you are, setting clear objectives and KPIs, and adopting a broad, multifaceted approach to evaluating the impact of HR, you can get a better sense of how your investment into your team, your strategies, and your software is paying off — and what kind of ROI your HR department is driving.